 The key difference is that they feel a sense of purpose in their work and a call to serve.
 It’s often the case that public sector employees think that their jobs cannot get any better, insofar as achieving more with less effort, and so they become somewhat jaded.

-If they can see their work life improvement through efficiency/effectiveness enhancements and see management validate and tap that sense of purpose, they will often improvement on their own and begin to find additional efficiencies outside of the dedicated improvement projects.
+If they can see their work life improvement through efficiency/effectiveness enhancements and see management validate and tap that sense of purpose, they will often improve on their own and begin to find additional efficiencies outside of the dedicated improvement projects.

 This strong sense of purpose will push the organization to spend every dollar on the biggest impact for the citizens and look internally for maximum efficiency before looking to additional funds from the public.